 Many of the talking points are merely listed, and solutions to issues such as widening inequality, human-machine balance, abuse of AI systems, and data privacy remain a puzzle.
-For instance, one articles quotes then Prime Minister Nguyen Xuan Phuc (now the President), as saying that “Technological innovation must first and foremost be for humans, and about keeping good moral and humanity values” (Tuan, 2019), but offers no plan for execution.
+For instance, one articles quotes then Prime Minister Nguyen Xuan Phuc, as saying that “Technological innovation must first and foremost be for humans, and about keeping good moral and humanity values” (Tuan, 2019), but offers no plan for execution.
 Overall, media coverage on AI ethics in Vietnam is superficial.
 We will discuss some of the reasons for this phenomenon.
 First, the most plausible explanation is the issue of political legitimacy through development, which is deeply rooted in East Asian philosophies and political cultures about the roles of the rulers (Ho & Luong, 2025; Nguyen & Ho, 2019).
 Since the Doi Moi reforms of 1986, Vietnam’s Communist government has derived legitimacy from economic growth and political stability (Thayer, 2010, p.
 427).
 Rooted in Marxist views of transforming the world through practice (Nguyen, 2019), the Vietnamese state has long emphasized science and technology as engines of progress.
 Recently, this focus has expanded to high-tech development, with Minister Chu Ngoc Anh (2020) affirming that science and technology are key drivers of socio-economic advancement and Vietnam’s global standing (Chu, 2020).
 AI is thus portrayed optimistically in Vietnamese state media as a strategic asset for national development and global competitiveness.
 Recently, Party General Secretary Tô Lâm called AI a “spearhead and breakthrough,” linking this optimism to the government’s drive to showcase competence and harness AI for Vietnam’s development (Nguyen, 2025).

 The second plausible reason concerns the foundational nature of Marxism-Leninism as a guiding philosophy for AI integration in Vietnamese society.
 While discussions of ethical issues related to AI are increasingly widespread and well-known, these discussions are largely Anglo-Eurocentric and stem from several Anglo-European philosophical discourses.
 More specifically, Jobin et al. (2019) found that most ethical frameworks originate in the U.S., U.K., and EU, reflecting Kantian and utilitarian ideals such as autonomy, dignity, and beneficence.
 Marxism, by contrast, conceives freedom as collective self-realization and liberation from material and social constraints (Walicki, 1988).
 In Vietnam, however, Marxism–Leninism is interpreted mainly through developmental and political lenses.
 As Dinh Thi Phuong (2019) notes, it directs the socialist path and comprehensive renovation, while Nguyen Van Quang et al. (2024) show its continued role in shaping scientific and technological policy.
 Consequently, official discussions of AI ethics emphasize modernization and governance over normative or rights-based concerns.
 Although scholars have proposed Confucian or Buddhist alternatives (Song, 2020; Hongladarom, 2020; Lin, 2023; Seok, 2024), these remain marginal in Vietnamese media discourses, where Marxism–Leninism and Ho Chi Minh’s thoughts remain central to state ideology.
 Together, these factors contribute to the narrow scope of AI ethics discourse in Vietnam’s official narratives.